icon

 Credit: @yasminmoon on Instagram

-Fremantle Markets is one of the most popular attractions for any visitor to Perth or Western Australia.
-The historic market has been around since 1897 and they're the perfect place to pick up some authentic local Australian produce or handicrafts! ?
-The space is divided into 2 areas - the Yard, where you can find fresh produce and food, and the Hall, where you'll find just about anything else including apparel, woodwork, and assorted knick-knacks that make the perfect souvenirs.
+Fremantle Markets are one of the most popular attractions for any visitor to Perth or Western Australia.
+Located just 30 minutes from the Perth CBD, the historic markets have been around since 1897 and with over 150 stalls, they’re the perfect place to pick up some authentic local Australian produce or handicrafts!
+The space is divided into 2 areas - the Yard, where you can find the finest fresh produce and food, and the Hall, where you'll find just about anything else, including apparel, woodwork, and assorted knick-knacks that make for the perfect take-home souvenirs.

 Credit: @ennibabenni on Instagram